Report a planning breach

 How we investigate an alleged breach once received

 - Cases are prioritised by the level of urgency.
+Further information is available in our local enforcement plan.

 - The planning enforcement officer carries out an initial investigation, which usually involves background research and a site visit.